wangchning/vocabulary/Vocabulary.md

 ### provision
 - THe provision of good public transport will be essential for developing the area.
 - The department is responsible for the provision of residential care services.

+### psychiatric /syki-atrik/
+: of or relating to the study of mental illness
+* He worked as a nurse in a psychiatric hospital.
+* Shortly after returning home, it was discovered that the children did, in fact, have significant medical and psychiatric problems.
+* Do I understand, Doctor Chalmers, that you would be willing to submit to psychiatric examination?
+> note: a medical problem is in contrast to surgical problem.

 ## Q
 ### retraction